 England once again came from behind at halftime in the Six Nations, narrowly defeating a spirited and youthful Wales team at Twickenham.

-Similar to the previous week in Rome, England found themselves trailing at halftime, with Wales securing a penalty try and an Alex Mann score, putting them in a position to achieve their first victory at Twickenham since 2015.
+Similar to their previous match in Rome, England found themselves trailing at halftime, with Wales securing a penalty try and an Alex Mann score, putting them in a position to achieve their first win at Twickenham since 2015.

-However, Fraser Dingwall’s try in the corner brought England within a point, and George Ford’s penalty ultimately secured the win.
+However, a try by Fraser Dingwall in the corner brought England within a point, and George Ford’s penalty ultimately secured the victory.

 Isuzu Scratch-Card Game:

 If you don’t win, don’t worry – you get 2 chances to win every day!
 Have another attempt by simply answering a quick question following your first unsuccessful scratch.